cloudflare/workers-sdk/.changeset/gold-laws-sleep.md

 "wrangler": patch
 ---

-feature: include .wrangler directory in gitignore template
+feature: include .wrangler directory in gitignore template used with `wrangler init`